osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 * PI System

-  You must have administrative access to the PI AF Server and PI Data Archive.
+  You must have administrative access to the Asset Framework Server and PI Data Archive.
 One way to create such a development environment is by creating a PI Developers Club subscription at `PI Square <https://pisquare.osisoft.com/>`_

   While developing
-  your OMF application, it will be necessary to delete intermediate AF templates, elements, and PI points.
+  your OMF application, it will be necessary to delete intermediate Asset Framework templates, elements, and PI points.
 For more information, see the *PI System Explorer* user manual and the *PI System Management Tools* user manual.

 To speed the development process, it is recommended that all of the above products be